 Beach/Snow - photograph beach, snow and sunlit water scenes.
 Exposure and white balance are set to help prevent the scene from becoming washed out looking.

-Fireworks - shutter speed and exposure are set for shooting fireworks; pre-focusing & use of tripod recommended.
+Fireworks - shutter speed and exposure are set for shooting fireworks; pre-focusing and use of tripod recommended.

-Landscape - take photos of wide scenes. maximizes depth of field by setting a small aperture of f11 to f16.
+Landscape - take photos of wide scenes which maximises depth of field by setting a small aperture of f11 to f16.
 Camera automatically focuses on a distant object.

 Night Portrait - take photos of a subject against a night scene.
 The built-in flash and red-eye reduction are enabled; shutter-speeds are low.
 Use of tripod recommended.

-Night Scene - photograph nightscapes.
-Pre-programmed to use slow shutter speeds.
+Night Scene - photograph nightscapes which are pre-programmed to use slow shutter speeds.
 Use of tripod recommended.

 Panning - "freeze" the action of a subject, such as a runner or moving car, while blurring the background to give the "feel" of motion.
 Pre-focus on a point where the subject will come, track the subject smoothly with the camera and depress the shutter-release button while still moving the camera.
 You can also use burst mode while panning.